Monday–Thursday: 7:30 AM – 3:00 PM; Friday: 7:30 AM – 12:00 PM.

 There are Multilingual Paraprofessionals on staff to assist Spanish speaking students who benefit from this support.

-English as a Second Language (ESL) courses offered to high school students can be found in the high school Course Offering Book.
+English Language Development (ELD) courses are offered at both the middle school and high school level.
 Students in need of native language support in Spanish receive services from a Bilingual certified teacher.
-Additionally, Multilingual Paraprofessionals (Spanish) are on staff to assist students who benefit from this support.
+Additionally, Multilingual Paraprofessionals (Spanish) are on staff to assist students who benefit from this support in core content area courses.

 Director of Language Acquisition